manystarsapart/misc/README.md

 ## Afterthoughts

-This was an interesting dive into an aspect that I have hardly come into contact to.
+This was an interesting dive into an aspect that I have hardly come into contact with.
 It took two hours on a splendid Saturday morning that I could have spent studying.

 Upgrading to Ubuntu 24.04 and trying to fix broken dependencies last year has left a fowl taste in my mouth.
 Maybe in the near future, when I can wield Linux better, I will do so and finally get my daily morning fix of virtual Caffeine.